barryclark/jekyll-now/_posts/2019-09-12-Text-Mining-in-AAI-Part-1.md

 That’s what we’ll touch on next time when we scratch the surface of some of the applications for text mining in clinical trials research in Part 2.
 ## Additional Info and References

-Incase you haven't noticed, the code for each graphic is provided beneath it.
+In case you haven't noticed, the code for each graphic is provided beneath it.
 The protocols that served as data for this blog post, however, cannot be shared.
 Here's a code snippet from our data derivation process that'll give you an idea of what we did: <details><summary>Data Derivation Code</summary>

 ### Code for generating tf-idf matrix
 <p>